it-projects-llc/odoo-saas-tools/saas_portal_signup_custom/doc/index.rst

  * Check other settings and clik ``[Save]`` button
  * Do the same steps for the second plan but select the template you have selected for your first plan etc.

-* Create product and associate it with your template
+* Create product and associate it with saas plans

  * Open menu ``Sales >> Products >> Products``
  * Click ``[Create]`` button